cakwok/Autonomous-Driving/1. Object-Detection-In-Urban-Environment/readme.md

 The dataset is formatted as TFRrecords.
 TFRrecords a binary format structure, created by protocol buffer for serialization, and communicated across platforms, cross-language library by protocol messages defined by .proto files.

 #### Cross-validation
+Cross validation is designed for 80/20 split of dataset into training and validation correspondingly.
+In this project, the cross-validation dataset is split as 80-20 as per provided by Udacity.

 ### Reference experiment:
 This section should detail the results of the reference experiment.
 It should include training metrics, Tensorboard charts, and a detailed explanation of the algorithm's performance.
+To set training before tuning as a baseline, a training is conducted with default hyperparameter setting of batch = 2, optimizier = SGD with momentum, data augumentation = random flip horizontal and random crop.
+The performance result after performing 2500 steps is recorded as below.
 ![image](https://user-images.githubusercontent.com/21034990/221432808-0e4f55cf-5abc-47fa-b2c0-db6f15de3c92.png)<br>
 ![image](https://user-images.githubusercontent.com/21034990/221432815-e2771264-5198-4370-9cf7-0f5031ff4dc0.png)
 ![image](https://user-images.githubusercontent.com/21034990/221432824-caf40457-bfad-4371-9684-060cc76626af.png)<br>